michaeljclark/michaeljclark.github.io/asm.md

 ### Load Address

-The `la` _(load address)_ instruction is an assembler pseudo instruction used to load the address of a symbol or label.
-The instruction can emit either absolute or relative addresses depending on whether the `-fpic` or `-fno-pic` assembler options are specified.
-The pseduo instruction also emits relocation information so that the address of the symbol can be fixed up during program linking.
+The `la` _(load address)_ instruction is an assembler pseudo- instruction used to load the address of a symbol or label.
+The instruction can emit absolute or relative addresses depending on the `-fpic` or `-fno-pic` assembler command line options or an `.options pic` or `.options nopic` assembler directive.
+The pseduo-instruction emits a relocation so that the address of the symbol can be fixed up during program linking.

 The following example uses the `la` psuedo instruction to load a symbol address: